vpalombo/PANEV/README.md

 KEGG.species.bos <- as.character(list[1,2])

 list <- panev.speciesCode(string = "pig")
-#   The list of available species matched your string was created!
+#   The list of available species matching your string was created!
 #   Remember to use the correct organism code for relative PANEV functions.

 head(list)